HelenePetersen/Integration-of-RNA-and-DNA-omics-data-to-support-clinical-practice/VEXER/README.md

 -   VariantsPerEvidenceAll.pdf
 -   VariantsPerEvidenceFilt.pdf

-## BRAF patients
+## BRAF analysis
+After concatenation of outputs from Snakemake pipeline, run the following scripts

+**add_treatment_response.sh**
+input files:
+all_patient_RNA_support_diag.tab.gz
+BRAF_patients.tab

-Apply script add_treatment_response.sh to add Best response for BRAF patients with targeted treatment and subset the data to only contain the patients from the BRAF study.
+Adds Best response for BRAF patients with targeted treatment in output file: all_patient_RNA_support_diag_status.tab.
+Then subset the data to only contain the patients from the BRAF study in output file: BRAF_patient_RNA_support_diag_status.tab.

+**date_of_sequencing.sh**
-Run date_of_sequencing.sh to extract information about sequencing date from Fase1_groundtruth_2024-10-07.tsv for each PidGn and save output in metadata folder as BRAF_sequencing_date.tab.
+to extract information about sequencing date from Fase1_groundtruth_2024-10-07.tsv for each PidGn and save output in metadata folder as BRAF_sequencing_date.tab.

 Apply script BRAF_visualization.R to TBU - xx - TBU